dotnet/dotNext/docs/features/cluster/wal.md

 * Parallel reads
 * Automatic replays

-> [!IMPORTANT]
-> [WriteAheadLog](xref:DotNext.Net.Cluster.Consensus.Raft.StateMachine.WriteAheadLog) is a long-term replacement of the [PersistentState](xref:DotNext.Net.Cluster.Consensus.Raft.PersistentState) class, which accepts only bug fixes.
-In the next major version of .NEXT, it will be removed.
-Its documentation is available [here](./old-wal.md).

 Persistent WAL is not used as default audit trail by Raft implementation.
 You need to register it explicitly.

 # Basics